 The applicant has stated that there will be no indoor or outdoor storage of materials.
-A dumpster location and fencing will be provided; if a dumpster is required.
-This is a proposed condition of approval.
+A dumpster location and fencing has been shown on the plan.
+The Board finds the standards of this section have been met.

 .21 Landscaping

 Landscaping must be provided as part of site design.
 The landscape plan for the entire site must use landscape materials to integrate the various elements on site, preserve and enhance the particular identity of the site, and create a pleasing site character.
 The landscaping should define street edges, break up parking areas, soften the appearance of the development, and protect abutting properties.